mil-amirian/mil-amirian/README.md

 Full Stack Developer with a passion for technology and solving complex problems.
 Experienced in using PostgreSQL, React.js, Express & Node.js to create real-world single page applications on time and to spec.

-In addition to programming, prior experience includes over 10 years of Key Account Sales Management experience in the commercial aerospace sector and a Bachelor of Engineering in Aerospace System
+In addition to programming, prior experience includes over 10 years of Key Account Sales Management experience in the commercial aerospace sector and a Bachelor of Engineering in Aerospace Systems

 ## Technologies I use